AbulAlaJobayar/everything_green_backend_next.js/README.md

    Install Dependencies:

-bash
-Copy
-npm install
+## Install Dependencies:

+`npm install`

-Set Up Environment Variables:
+## Set Up Environment Variables:
 Create a .env file in the root directory and add the following variables:

-env
-Copy
-MONGODB_URI=your_mongodb_connection_string
+- MONGODB_URI=your_mongodb_connection_string
-JWT_SECRET=your_jwt_secret_key
+- JWT_SECRET=your_jwt_secret_key`
-Run the Development Server:
+## Run the Development Server:

-bash
-Copy
-npm run dev
+`npm run dev`
-Access the Application:
+## Access the Application:

-The API will be available at http://localhost:3000/api.
+- The API will be available at http://localhost:3000/api.

-Use tools like Postman or Thunder Client to test the endpoints.
+- Use tools like Postman or Thunder Client to test the endpoints.

-API Documentation
+## API Documentation
-1. User Management API
+### 1. User Management API
-Fetch All Users
+#### Fetch All Users
-Endpoint: GET /api/users
+- Endpoint: GET /api/users

-Description: Fetches all users from the database.
+- Description: Fetches all users from the database.

-Response:
+- Response:

-json
-Copy
 [
   {

     "_id": "64f1b2c8e4b0f5a2f8e7e1a2",
     "name": "John Doe",
     "email": "john@example.com",
     "password": "hashed_password"
   }
 ]

-Create a New User
+#### Create a New User
-Endpoint: POST /api/users
+- Endpoint: POST /api/users

-Description: Creates a new user with name, email, and password.
+- Description: Creates a new user with name, email, and password.

-Request Body:
+- Request Body:

-json
-Copy
-{
+[   {

     "name": "John Doe",
     "email": "john@example.com",
     "password": "password123"

-}
+    }]

-Response:
+- Response:

-json
-Copy
-{
+`[{
   "user": {
     "_id": "64f1b2c8e4b0f5a2f8e7e1a2",
     "name": "John Doe",